Taeverenele-zz/Nele_Portfolio_2020/README.md

 ## Functionality / features

-The design is responsive and accessable.
-It features a fixed navigation bar, css animations and a contact form.
+The design is responsive and accessible.

 My webpage consists of: